robsatz/aot-analysis/README.md

 ## Structure

-The package is structured by model type.
+The package is structured by modeling framework.
-The three implemented model types are described below.
+The three implemented frameworks are described below.
 After fitting, the results are analyzed and visualized in [notebooks](./notebooks).

 ### glmsingle